-Hello friend!
+Hello there!
 My name is Felix Niederwanger.
-I'm currently doing my PhD in Astroparticle physics at the University of Innsbruck.
-My topic are numerical simulations of the diffuse gamma ray background within the milky way.
+I'm about to finish my PhD in Astroparticle physics at the University of Innsbruck.
+I work on numerical simulations of the diffuse gamma ray background within the milky way.

-And sometime I just post stupid but funny things 🙂
+And sometimes I just post stupid but funny things 🙂

-My Master-Thesis was about a 3d hydrodynamic simulation for Planetary Nebulae on the hydro-framework CRONOS.
+My Physics master-Thesis was about a 3d hydrodynamic simulation for Planetary Nebulae on the hydro-framework CRONOS.

 I am holding a Bachelor degree in computer science as well (yeah, I was crazy enough to study physics and computer science in parallel)